citp/privacy-policy-historical/v/ve/veg/vegetarian-cooking-recipes-tips.com.md

-> *The following text is extracted and transformed from the vegetarian-cooking-recipes-tips.com privacy policy that was archived on 2009-04-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090418042821id_/http%3A//www.vegetarian-cooking-recipes-tips.com/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the vegetarian-cooking-recipes-tips.com privacy policy that was archived on 2009-12-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091202072903id_/http%3A//www.vegetarian-cooking-recipes-tips.com/privacy-policy.html) for the most accurate reproduction.*

 # vegetarian-cooking-recipes-tips' Privacy Policy

-## Privacy Policy for Vegetarian recipes tips Site

-Please Read Our Privacy Policy:
+Please Read Our Privacy Policy

 We recognize that your privacy is important.
-This documentoutlines the types of personal information we receive andcollect when you use "vegetarian-cooking-recipes-tips.com", as well as someof the steps we take to safeguard information.
+This document outlines the types of personal information we receive andcollect when you use "vegetarian-cooking-recipes-tips.com", as well as someof the steps we take to safeguard information.
 We hope thiswill help you make an informed decision about sharingpersonal information with us.

 "vegetarian-cooking-recipes-tips.com" strives to maintain the higheststandards of decency, fairness and integrity in all ouroperations.
 Likewise, we are dedicated to protecting ourcustomers', consumers' and online visitors' privacy on ourwebsite.